Charge superradiance on charged BTZ black holes: Superradiant scattering on charged rotating BTZ black holes

-We now demonstrate the existence of superradiant modes satisfying the condition (\ref{eq:SRcriterion}), using a numerical method.
-We restrict attention to the regime $-1<4\mu ^{2}<0$, for which there is a choice of boundary conditions that can be applied to the scalar field at infinity.
-We briefly outline our numerical method before discussing a selection of results for the flux of energy (\ref{eq:flux1}) from superradiant modes.
+We now provide evidence for the existence of superradiantly scattered modes satisfying the condition (\ref{eq:SRcriterion}), using a numerical method.
+We restrict attention to the regime $-1<4\mu ^{2}<3$, $\mu ^{2}\neq 0$ for which there is a choice of boundary conditions that can be applied to the scalar field at infinity.